#OndoDecides2020: INEC posts 2549 results out of 3009 units

-The Independent National Electoral Commission, (INEC) has posted 2549 results so far out of 3009, as at 8.00 pm.
+The Independent National Electoral Commission, (INEC) has posted 2797 polling units results submitted out of 3009 polling units as at 9:40 pm.
 Central collation centre may open earlier than expected.

+Ose LGA has complete result as at 8:58 pm.
+Ileoluji/Okeigbo and Okitipupa LGAs results are now complete.

+Total number of LGAs with results of all polling units submitted in the Ondo State governorship election are now six as at 10.03 pm according to INEC election results portal

 Using the new technology of Z-Pad, which allows results to be uploaded directly from the polling units to the umpire’s website where they will be accessible to the general public, as at 8.00 p.m. when Tribune Online checked the website, results had trickled in from polling units across all the 18 Local Government Areas, LGAs. of the state.